Lionk-Framework/Lionk/docs/deployement/RaspberryDeploy.md

 ## 4. Create a docker-compose.yml file

 Create a docker-compose.yml file in the directory that you want to deploy LionkApp.
-You can use the following template for the docker-compose.yml file or copy the file in [../src/docker-compose.yml](../src/docker-compose.yml)

 ```yaml
 version: '3.8'